 What about safety?

 Tbilisi, and Georgia, in general, is considered to be a very safe destination.
 But, as always, it pays to be vigilant, just as you would when travelling anywhere in the world.
-Keep valuables close, stay aware of your surroundings, and keep a phone on you in case of an emergency.
+Keep valuables close (or go a step further with pickpocket proof clothing), stay aware of your surroundings, and keep a phone on you in case of an emergency.

 TBILISI IN WINTER

 Tbilisi Winter Weather

 Georgia in winter is going to be cold, no doubt about that.
 However, Tbilisi rarely gets below zero degrees (Celsius), has an average temperature of 5 degrees in December, and snowfall is common.
 But you’re less likely to get wet weather in Tbilisi in winter than if you were to travel in the spring or autumn.
 Daylight hours are fairly long in winter, with the shortest day of the year seeing around 9 hours of sunlight.

 So what can you expect in Tbilisi in winter?
 Fairly long, cool and dry days with the possibility of snowfall.

 What to wear in Tbilisi Georgia in Winter